 Great (illegal?) use of a 1st Issue proprietary on check.
 Nice mining vignette as well.

+2018 Philatelic Foundation certificate.
 Vertical bisect on a complete label for a trial size of 'Fish's Saratoga Asperient' prepared by George H. Fish & SOns, Saratoga Springs, New York.
 The regular size would have been taxed at 4 cents, hence the 2-cent tax on the trial size.
 Scott lists but does not price RB4d.
 This is the first example I have ever seen.
 I am aware of one other example, found by a New York collector approximately 40 years ago.
-2018 Philatelic Foundation certificate.

 2001 Philatelic Foundation certificate.
-Ex-Scarsdale Collection.
+Ex-Scarsdale.

 Great 3-D cube with initials ALC, one on each face of the cube.